-The CDC and MDH generally recommend quarantine for those working and living in long term care for the full 10 days.
-Staff are protected from being required to return to work within the 10 day quarantine period by Minnesota law if their exposure is high risk.
-Staff who have had a high-risk exposure to someone who has tested positive for COVID-19 may discontinue quarantine and return to work, without testing, if they have had no symptoms after 10 days.
-Staff must wear a surgical face mask or N95 mask (not a cloth mask) during the remaining 4 days when they are within 6 feet of any other person.
-Quarantine can be discontinued after 7 days if the person has no symptoms and has tested negative within 48 hours of the 7 days.
-(Testing on day 5 or 6).
-Staff must wear a surgical face mask or N95 mask, not a cloth mask, during the remaining 7 days, at all times, as well as when they are within 6 feet of any other person.
-This can be considered when faced with staffing shortages and when the staff person agrees to these conditions.
-Employees who have tested positive for COVID-19, are asymptomatic or have a reduction in symptoms, and are fever free for 24 hours without use of medication, may choose to return to work after 5 full days of quarantine with a negative COVID-19 test at Day 5 or thereafter.
-Exceptions: Fully vaccinated employees may not be required to quarantine for 10 days following a high-risk exposure if they don't have symptoms.
-Employees are considered fully vaccinated if they have been boosted following a primary series of Pfizer or Moderna vaccines; if they completed the primary series of Pfizer or Moderna vaccines within the past 6 months; or if they completed the primary series of Johnson & Johnson vaccine within the past 2 months.
-Employees should self-monitor for COVID-19 through Day 14 following an exposure.
-Vaccinated employees who have been exposed to someone with COVID-19 should self-monitor for COVID-19 through day 10.
-If you are exposed to a person who tests positive for COVID-19, the organization's designee for contact tracing will ask you to indicate your vaccination status and if potentially exempt from quarantine to verify with your vaccination card.
-This information will be kept confidential and separate from other documents in your personnel file.
-If an employee has had COVID-19 confirmed by a positive COVID-19 test in the past 90 days and has no symptoms, they may be exempt from quarantine.
-As of Wednesday, March 16, 2022, mask wearing in the offices optional.
+Persons who have had recent confirmed or suspected exposure to an infected person should wear a surgical face mask or N95 mask, not a cloth mask, for 10 days around others when indoors in public and should receive testing 5 days or more after exposure (or sooner, if they are symptomatic), irrespective of their vaccination status.
+Quarantine of exposed persons is no longer recommended, regardless of vaccination status.
+An exposed person can remove their mask prior to the 10 days, if they have two sequential negative antigen (at home) COVID-19 tests, 48 hours apart, no earlier than Day 5 and Day 7.
+Employees who have tested positive for COVID-19, are asymptomatic or have a reduction in symptoms, and are fever free for 24 hours without use of medication, may choose to return to work after 5 full days of quarantine with a negative COVID-19 test no earlier than Day 5 or thereafter, but must mask through Day 10.
+Employees are considered fully vaccinated if they have received at least one booster following a primary series of Pfizer or Moderna vaccines; if they completed the primary series of Pfizer or Moderna vaccines within the past 6 months; or if they completed the primary series of Johnson & Johnson vaccine within the past 2 months.
+Mask wearing in the offices optional.
 We do, however, strongly recommend that those who are unvaccinated continue to wear masks.
 This decision was based on the current situation as reported by the Minnesota Department of Health (MDH) and the updated recommendations of the Centers for Disease Control (CDC), as cited below.
 Wearing a mask in the public areas of the offices or in one's workspace remains an option for us all.
 Whatever decision we make as individuals, we expect everyone to be respectful of their colleague's personal choice.
-Determining date that quarantine ends To determine when the quarantine period will end, identify the last date of exposure to someone with COVID-19, the day of symptom onset or the date of a positive test with no symptoms.
+Determining date that quarantine ends To determine when the quarantine period will end, identify the day of symptom onset or the date of a positive test with no symptoms.
 This is considered Day 0.
 The next day is the first full day of quarantine, or Day 1.
-People are able to resume normal activities the day after their quarantine period is completed.
+People can resume normal activities the day after their quarantine period is completed.
 A 14-day quarantine means the person can resume activities on Day 15.

-A 10-day quarantine means the person can resume activities on Day 11.
-A 7-day quarantine means the person can resume activities on Day 8.
+A 10-day guarantine means the person can resume activities on Day 11.

+A 7-day guarantine means the person can resume activities on Day 8.

 A 5-day quarantine means the person can resume activities on Day 6 with a negative test.
-All employees must seek COVID-19 testing when exhibiting symptoms, including symptoms of the flu, or the common cold are indicated by the highly transmissible variants, in order to keep the workplace as safe as possible.
-Social Distancing - Employees Must be at Least Six Feet Apart Social distancing of at least six feet will be implemented and maintained between those at the Orion Associates and Meridian Services offices, including employees, people served and visitors in the workplace through the following engineering and administrative controls: Offices Included: Golden Valley West: 9400 Golden Valley Road, Golden Valley, Minnesota 55427 Golden Valley East: 820 Lilac Drive, Golden Valley, Minnesota 55422 including Suites 100, 150, 160, 180, 200 Hopkins: 541 2nd Avenue South, Hopkins, Minnesota 55343.
+All employees must seek COVID-19 testing when exhibiting symptoms, including symptoms of the flu, or the common cold are indicated by the highly transmissible variants, to keep the workplace as safe as possible.
+Social Distancing Social distancing is no longer included as general guidance by the Centers for Disease Control (CDC).
+Social distancing, however, should be used along with masking if you have been exposed to COVID-19 or if you returned to work before 10 days after having tested positive for COVID-19.
+Social Distancing remains a precautionary tool to be used to reduce the transmission of COVID-19.
+Social distancing is also an option, upon request, for those at the Orion Associates and Meridian Services offices, including employees, people served and visitors in the workplace.
+Offices Included: Golden Valley West: 9400 Golden Valley Road, Golden Valley, Minnesota 55427 Golden Valley East: 820 Lilac Drive, Golden Valley, Minnesota 55422 including Suites 100, 150, 160, 180, 200 Hopkins: 541 2nd Avenue South, Hopkins, Minnesota 55343.